minichate/jscs-ember-deprecations/README.md

 ### Deprecations added in Ember 1.11

 `disallowObjectController` will warn you if you use the deprecated Ember.ObjectController.
 See [http://emberjs.com/deprecations/v1.x/#toc_objectcontroller] for details.

 `disallowInstanceInInitializer` will warn you if you are looking up instances within an initializer.
 See [http://emberjs.com/deprecations/v1.x/#toc_access-to-instances-in-initializers] for details.

+### Deprecations added in Ember 1.12

+`disallowCoreView` will warn you if you use the deprecated Ember.CoreView.
+See [https://github.com/emberjs/ember.js/pull/10585] for details.

 ### Deprecations added in Ember 1.13